 In order to prevent misuse of medications, Columbia and Greene County have several locations where you can dispose any of unused, unwanted, or expired prescription and nonprescription Medication.
 By disposing of medications properly you will:

-Columbia and Greene County Medication Take Back Locations
+Columbia & Greene County Medication Take Back Locations

 Coxsackie Village Police Department